Black, white, gray, fawn, red, brindle

 If you don’t have the time to create homemade meals for your dog, there are many different food options available on the market that can meet your dog’s needs.
 Your veterinarian can help you decide which high-quality options to consider for your dog based on their health, age, weight, and general food instincts.

-It’s a good idea to stay away from foods that feature meat meal and instead, go for foods that feature real meat, like chicken and fish, which are easy for dogs to digest.
+It’s a good idea to stay away from foods that feature meat meal; instead, go for foods that feature real meat, like chicken and fish, which are easy for dogs to digest.
 Once you choose a food to feed your dog, you should stick with it unless you see signs of gastrointestinal disorders.

 Great Wolfhounds are actually low energy once they reach adulthood.
 They can use about 30 minutes of exercise each day to maintain a happy and healthy life.
 However, when they are puppies, they may need twice as much exercise as they explore their world.
 You should be prepared to walk your Great Wolfhound every day, even if just around the block.